About Me and How I Can Help You

 As well as a coach/trainer, I am a motivational speaker and a member of the Professional Speaking Association.
-The talks I’m asked to present most often are Life Lessons from Public Speaking and How to Be Perfect… in your own way, both of which are largely about communication and how we relate to the world.
+My two keynote talks are Life Lessons from Public Speaking and How to Be Perfect… in your own way, both of which are largely about communication and how we relate to the world.

 Another of my enthusiasms is magic.
 Through showing people feats of the apparently impossible, I’ve learnt a great deal about the psychology of creating impressions and putting across what I want to, while concealing what I don’t want the audience to notice.
 I’m proud to say I am now a member of The Magic Circle.

 Partly because I’m a firm believer in constantly exploring and learning, and partly because it’s good for me – both personally and professionally – to be the student sometimes, I regularly attend training courses in areas about which I know very little and push myself to acquire new skills.
 These range from the civilised (photography, journalism) through the reasonably challenging (clay-pigeon shooting, mountain navigation) to the way-out-of-my-comfort-zone (outdoor survival).